mozilla-services/merino-py/docs/dev/testing.md

 with higher level tests, such as contract tests.

 Integration tests are located in the `tests/integration` directory.
-They use pytest and the FAST API TestClient to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.
+They use pytest and the FastAPI `TestClient` to send requests to specific merino endpoints and verify responses as well as other outputs, such as logs.
 Tests are organized according to the API path under test.